Jay-boo/calendar-app/README.md

 We use a VM provided by Azure to deploy our App its available on :
 + http://calendarapp.westeurope.cloudapp.azure.com:3000/ : frontend
 + http://calendarapp.westeurope.cloudapp.azure.com:80/ : API

 ## Azure App Services

+You can managed the App serivces with 3 `*.sh`files :
++ `terraform_init.sh.sh` : To init the terraform connection and import ressources (only execute 1 times)
++ `start_AppServices.sh` : To start the App Services on Azure using terraform
++ `stop_AppServices.sh` : To stop the App Services on Azure using terraform

 Our service are available with 2 Azure App Service, as the app service allow us to access only 1 port we had to create two distrinct app services.
 To see the result you can use these link :